Gaiaocho/gaiaocho.github.io/_posts/2025-08-25-Secure-OTA-updates-over-BLE-using-MCUboot.md

 - Started out as the bootloader for Mynewt and Apache RTOS.

 To use MCUBoot we need the following partitions
-    a) boot_partition: for MCUboot
+    - boot_partition: for MCUboot
         How to add partitions over DTS?
-    b) slot0_partition: the primary slot of image 0
+    - slot0_partition: the primary slot of image 0
-    c) slot1_partition: the secondary slot of image 0 Although it is not recommended one can perform swap-using-scratch using
+    - slot1_partition: the secondary slot of image 0
+        Although it is not recommended one can perform swap-using-scratch using
-    d) scratch_partion: the scratch slot
+    - scratch_partion: the scratch slot

 - Image slots 0 & 1 need to be contigous.
 - If we are using MCUboot as the first stage BL then, the MCU must be